Atypon’s publishing and website development platform is scalable, adaptable, and reliable—and supports every type of content.

 As Elsevier grew, so did their accumulation of systems, platforms, and publishing technologies.

 With disparate systems that could not communicate with one another (including several of Elsevier’s own home-grown digital publishing platforms) and the increasing annual costs and inefficiencies required to maintain them, the company was faced with a complicated and inflexible digital future.

-In 2014, Elsevier migrated their largest and most complex in-house publishing platform to Atypon’s Literatum, the industry’s most fully featured online publishing platform.
+Elsevier migrated their largest and most complex in-house publishing platform to Atypon’s Literatum, the industry’s most fully featured online publishing platform.
 The migration included 700 publications, their accompanying websites, and 2.3 million journal articles.
 Literatum ingested content in Elsevier’s own DTD formats, saving the company a considerable investment in content conversion.